tejaswinichalla1812/PricePalAndroidApp/README.md

 ## Introduction
 The main goal of our application is to build an app for the users which should be very interactive and it’s ease of use, to help a consumer in finding Stores that provide a specific Product in his area.
 It should also provide a Compare Products feature to compare the prices of a product among different stores.

+## Activities
+## Login Page:
+Every consumer should register here to create an account before he/she begin using the application.

+## Stores:
+It is used to find what are all the stores available nearby.

+## Products:
+To find a specific product, use the search product in Products section.

+## Scan Barcode:
+Used to scan the barcode of a particular product.

+## Price Comparison:
+To compare the prices of a product among different stores.

 ## Test Credentials
 User Name : pricepal.s22@gmail.com
 Password : Pricepal@123